Serving Jacksonville, FL

 How much can Jacksonville homeowners get?

-Based on a median home value of $320,000 in the Jacksonville area, a typical HECM borrower at current rates might access:
+Based on a median home value of $320,000 in the Jacksonville area, a typical HECM borrower at current rates might access, after typical closing costs:

 Age 65